-- For the Filling: Combine the apple, blackberries, blueberries, lemon juice, lemon zest, sugars, arrowroot, cinnamon, cardamom, cloves and salt.
+- Combine the apple, blackberries, blueberries, lemon juice, lemon zest, sugars, cornstarch, cinnamon, cardamom, cloves and salt.

 - To Assemble the Pie: Roll out one piece of dough until it just fits the bottom of a 9-inch glass pie plate.

 - Refrigerate the dough for about 1 hour.